faithvoid/OpenArenaNX/README.md

 Otherwise, the game works as you'd expect, and supports most, if not all mods that don't use dynamic libraries.

 ## **Controls**
+Gyro controls can be enabled from the controls section of the settings menu.

 - Left Trigger - Jump
 - Right Trigger - Attack
 - Left Bumper - Crouch (or brings up keyboard when text fields are selected)